top of page

 Too much, too fast can lead to loosey‑goosey bowels.
 Slow and steady wins the race.

-Combine magnesium wisely, it works best with vitamin D in its corner (Source).
+Combine magnesium wisely; it works best when paired with vitamin D (Source).

 Studies show pairing them helps improve vitamin D metabolism, absorption, and even supports blood sugar and immune balance (Source).